TranscriptJun 9, 2021

 Prior to serving in Brussels, Mr. Wilson worked in the Department of State’s Office of European Security and Political Affairs, on the State Department’s “China desk,” and at the US Embassy in Beijing.
 Mr. Wilson began his service at the State Department as a presidential management fellow helping to plan the Alliance’s 50th anniversary summit, its first post-Cold War enlargement, and military engagement in the Kosovo conflict.

-Wilson completed his master’s degree at Princeton University’s Woodrow Wilson School for Public and International Affairs, where he also taught an undergraduate policy workshop on implementing NATO expansion.
-As a graduate student in 1997, he worked in the African Affairs Directorate of the National Security Council concentrating on Central Africa.
-From 1995 to 1996, he served as the first hart leadership fellow, working in Rwanda as a project officer for Save the Children’s Children and War Program.
-As a Benjamin N. Duke leadership scholar at Duke University, Wilson obtained his BA summa cum laude in political science.
-He also studied at the University of Grenoble, France, conducted independent research on democracy in Estonia, and worked for the Unaccompanied Children in Exile refugee program in Croatia and Turkey.
+Mr. Wilson completed his master’s degree at Princeton University’s Woodrow Wilson School for Public and International Affairs during which he taught an undergraduate class on NATO and also interned in the African Affairs Directorate of the National Security Council.
+From 1995-1996, he served as the first Hart Leadership Fellow, working in Rwanda for Save the Children’s Children and War Program.
+Mr. Wilson graduated summa cum laude from Duke University as a Benjamin N. Duke Leadership Scholar.
+He also studied at the University of Grenoble, France; conducted independent research on democracy in Estonia; and worked for the Unaccompanied Children in Exile refugee program in Croatia and Turkey.